 John Hubbard was born in Ridgefield, Connecticut (USA) and educated at Harvard University.
 Having completed military service in Japan, in 1956-58 he studied at the Art Students League in New York and with Hans Hofmann in Provincetown, Mass.
 Hubbard lived in Rome for two years before settling in Dorset in 1961, the year in which he also had his first exhibition with the New Art Centre.

 John Hubbard's work is in major public and private collections around the world including the Art Gallery of Ontario; Philadelphia Museum of Art; the National Gallery of Victoria, Melbourne and Yale Center for British Art and in the UK in Tate; the Arts Council Collection; British Council; the Scottish National Gallery of Modern Art and the Victoria and Albert Museum.
 He has had solo exhibitions at the Fitzwilliam Museum; Waddesdon Manor; Modern Art, Oxford; the Ikon Gallery, Birmingham amongst many others as well as an exhibition of twenty five years of drawings at Kew Gardens.
 In 2013 he exhibited at the Luther Brady Gallery at George Washington University.

-For further information on John Hubbard's upcoming exhibition at the New Art Centre, please click here.
+For further information on John Hubbard's gallery exhibition at the New Art Centre, please click here.